TicketHelpdesk/TicketHelpdesk/README.rst

 Overview
 ========

-OpenHelpdesk is an helpdesk ticket management system for Django/Mezzanine project.
+TicketHelpdesk is a helpdesk ticket management system for Django/Mezzanine project.

 Dependencies